garylirocks/quickrefs/datadog.markdown

 - Uses file tailing to collect logs
   - The volume is mounted to both the app container and the sidecar
+  - The volume could be ephemeral
 - Env variables can't be shared, must be set on both containers
   - You could use references to secrets set on the ACA resource
   - Common env variables:
     - `DD_SERVICE`
     - `DD_ENV`
     - `DD_VERSION`
+- Additional env variables for the app container:
+  - `DD_LOGS_INJECTION` *must be on the app container, could be overwritten by setting in the app code*
+  - could be on app container, not sure if they work on the sidecar
+    - `DD_LOGS_ENABLED`
+    - `DD_TRACE_SAMPLE_RATE`
 - Additional env variables for the sidecar container:
     - `DD_AZURE_SUBSCRIPTION_ID`
     - `DD_AZURE_RESOURCE_GROUP`
     - `DD_API_KEY`
     - `DD_SERVERLESS_LOG_PATH`
+    - `DD_SOURCE` *must be set on the sidecar, won't work on the app container, will be `containerapp` if not set*

 #### Via `serverless-init`